Mowje/hpka/README.md

   13  | Invalid route *
   14  | Signature expired

-Note : Error codes marked with a "*" means that these errors have to be managed on the application level.
+Note : Error codes marked with a "\*" means that these errors have to be managed on the application level.

+### HPKA-Session protocol

+Even though HPKA was designed with intended usage within distributed networks of servers, users might still connect multiple times to the same server.
+In that case, it might seem redundant to sign every request.

+Instead, the client could go through a special authentication process, less frequently, at the end of which a user-generated SessionId becomes known to the server.
+The server tells the client when the SessionId will be revoked in the response.

+While the SessionId is still valid, subsequent requests by the client will have a "HPKA-Session" header built as follows (in that order) :

+* Version number : one byte.
+Only for now : 0x01
+* Username.length (one byte)
+* Username (Username.length bytes long)
+* SessionId.length (one byte)
+* SessionId (SessionId.length bytes long)

+This payload is then encoded to Base64.

+A SessionId can be revoked by the client by sending a HPKA-Req with ActionType == 0x05 and the corresponding SessionId.

 ### HPKA User registration